inveniosoftware/docs-invenio-rdm/docs/install/scaffold.md

 - **Storage backend**: Local file system (default) or in a S3-like backend.
 If S3 is chosen a MinIO container is provided.
 - **Development tools**: `Yes` if you want to add extra development tools (e.g. OpenSearch Dashboard) to your instance.
 - **Site code**: `Yes` if you want to add custom code to your instance.
+- **Reduced vocabularies**: `Yes` builds a full set of language, license and name vocabularies. `No` uses a reduced set for faster setup.

 It will also generate a test private key which is needed for SSL support in the development server.